Ozempic Side Effects

 - Symptoms of pancreatitis, including severe pain in the abdominal area that won’t go away and may radiate from the abdomen to the back, nausea or vomiting, bloating and fever.

-You should also see a doctor for Ozempic or other common and less serious side effects if they persist or are bothersome.
-Regular monitoring and timely consultation can help in effectively managing these side effects.
+See a doctor if Ozempic side effects persist or interfere with your daily life.
+Regular monitoring and timely consultation can help to effectively managing these side effects.

 “There are some publicly available clinical trials, observational studies and case reports showing an association between gastroparesis or persistent vomiting and Ozempic and these types of drugs.”